az-ihsan/assignment-rise/README.md

 ## Train & Testing
-Once the module `assignment-rise` is installed, you may train/fine-tune the model for the assignment.
+Once the package`assignment-rise` is installed, you may train/fine-tune the model for the assignment.
 1. Turn on the Python environment installed from the [above step](#installation)
 2. Go to [assignment_rise](/assignment_rise/) where you will find two files: `train_A.py` and `train_B.py`.
 3. To train the system A, type `python train_A.py &` and to train the system B, type `python train_B.py`.